 To truly unlock its power, however, you must first make the decision to step onto the mats and discover your true capabilities as a human being.
 But sometimes, it can be daunting to begin a new fitness program.

 With so much ground to cover in martial arts, people often find it difficult to identify a starting point.
 Where do we begin?
 Of course, not all martial arts are created equal.
 Each discipline has its own unique characteristics and philosophies, and different methodologies of hand-to-hand combat.
+If you are into striking, you should definitely start with boxing and Muay Thai.
+If you are more of a grappler, then Brazilian Jiu-Jitsu and wrestling would be what you are looking for.

 Also known as ‘The Sweet Science’, boxing is one of the oldest and most efficient combat sports in existence.
 Tracing its origins from as early as 1600 B.C., boxing utilizes punches, footwork, and head movement, encompassing the basic principles of self-defense.